Chirayu98/landing-page/README.md

-# landing-page
+# Responsive Landing Page

-Responsive landing page using HTML5, CSS3, Flexbox, and media queries
+This is a simple, clean, and responsive landing page built using HTML5 and CSS3.

+## Features
+- Responsive header with navigation
+- Hero section with call-to-action
+- Footer with social links
+- Flexbox and Media Queries for layout